Exhibitors

 Books set in Devon by local author Liz Shakespeare.
 Liz has written six books inspired by the people, the history and the landscapes of Devon; they include novels based on true stories, social history and short stories.

-Liz’s most recent book, The Song of the Skylark, is based on the true story of a young parish apprentice sent to work on a remote Devon farm, and shines a light on the farming and chapel communities of nineteenth century Devon.
+The Song of the Skylark, is based on the true story of a young parish apprentice sent to work on a remote Devon farm, and shines a light on the farming and chapel communities of nineteenth century Devon.

 Liz will have all her books available at the Show and will be able to sign copies for customers.